whacked/cow/tools for remembering code projects.md

 shared-process  a very useful sentence describing the process
 ```

-What's more, zsh understands Makefiles out of the box, so tab completion comes for free!
+What's more, `zsh` understands Makefiles out of the box, so tab completion comes for free!

 This usage may be antithetical to the common usage in building software via `./configure; make; make install`.
-Perhaps if there's a build specification file -- `Makefile`, `Tupfile`, `build.ninja` -- running the build program already means you want to build _right now_.
-But some other "builder programs" like `cargo`, `lein`, `go`, `flutter`, when called without a `build` or `compile` argument, print a help message with a list of available commands.
-It seems like these programs don't infer intent without an explicit verb, and they will tell you what verb to use.
-Some manager programs even detect typos:
+Perhaps if there's a build specification file -- `Makefile`, `Tupfile`, `build.ninja` -- invoking the build program implies you want to build _right now_.
+But some other "builder programs" like `cargo`, `lein`, `go`, `flutter`, when called without a `build` or `compile` argument, print a help message with a list of available commands -- they don't infer intent without an explicit verb, and instead tell you what verbs to use.
+Some manager programs now give suggestions and even detect typos:

 - `pip` produces suggestions [by text similarity with valid commands](https://github.com/pypa/pip/blob/7f8a6844037fb7255cfd0d34ff8e8cf44f2598d4/src/pip/_internal/commands/__init__.py#L122)